cbclobato/culturing-seed-bacteria/README.md

 - scripts/
   - r/  This subdirectory contains the scripts used in R to create the phyloseq objects, preprocess the data, and prepare the figures for the manuscript.
   -  utils/  This subdirectory contains utility scripts such as:
-      - 0-install.R for installing the necessary packages in R.
+      - 0-install.R, for installing the necessary packages in R.
-      - demux-lima.txt with the script used for beta diversity representation with UMAP shown in Figure2.
+      - demux-lima.txt, which contains the script for demultiplexing CCS/HiFi reads using [Lima](https://lima.how/).
-      - biomarkers/ contains the scripts used for biomarker assessment shown in Figure3.
+      - flashweave.jl contains the script for building the network using [Flashweave](https://github.com/meringlab/FlashWeave.jl).

 - outputs/ contains saved outputs.

 ### Further content
-The 16S rRNA gene amplicon raw FASTQ files were deposited in [ENA](https://www.ebi.ac.uk/ena) under the accession number PRJXXXXXX.
+The 16S Pacbio V1-V9 rRNA gene amplicon raw FASTQ files for *Cannabis* cultured seed endophytic bacterial taxa were deposited in [ENA](https://www.ebi.ac.uk/ena) under the accession number PRJXXXXXX.

 ### References